pabloazurduy/pabloazurduy.github.io/_posts/2023-10-18-orthogonalization.md

 ### Intro

-This blog post is about a statistical method called "Orthogonalization Using Regression" that helps to debias a dataset when there is a strong autocorrelation between some of the regressors and the predicted variable.
+📈📉 This blog post is about a statistical method called "Orthogonalization Using Regression" that helps to debias a dataset when there is a strong autocorrelation between some of the regressors and the predicted variable.
 This is a common problem encountered when we need to estimate price elasticities or promo elasticities, which have a high auto-correlation.
+For example, when we try to model the demand for ice cream as a function of price, we often find that the price is also influenced by the demand (e.g. higher prices in the summer when demand is high).
+This can lead to biased estimates of the price elasticity of demand.
 The method is based on the Frisch-Waugh-Lovell theorem and is explained in detail with code examples.
 The post is aimed at developers and data scientists who want to learn more about causal inference and debiasing techniques.

-## 📈 Orthogonalization Using Regression
+## Orthogonalization Using Regression

 This procedure is a method to debias a dataset when there is a strong autocorrelation between some of the regressors and the predicted variable, such as price and demand.
 Usually, in order to estimate elasticity, we will model the demand as a regression over the price and other demand regressors.